mergesort/Camille/project_docs/local_testing.md

 3. For the Request URL, enter your ngrok URL followed by `/slack/events` (e.g., `https://a1b2c3d4.ngrok.io/slack/events`)
 4. Slack will verify the URL by sending a challenge request to your server
-   - Slack sends a POST request with a JSON payload containing a `challenge` parameter
-   - Your server must respond with the same challenge value in a JSON object
-   - The exact format should be: `{"challenge": "the-challenge-value-from-slack"}`
    - If verification succeeds, you'll see a green checkmark
    - If it fails, make sure your local server is running and the URL is correct
    - Check your server logs for any errors during verification